PacificBiosciences/IsoSeq/README_v3.1.md

 <h1 align="center"><img width="300px" src="doc/img/isoseq3.png"/></h1>
-<h1 align="center">IsoSeq 3.1</h1>
+<h1 align="center">IsoSeq v3.1</h1>
 <p align="center">Scalable De Novo Isoform Discovery</p>

 ***

-*IsoSeq3* contains the newest tools to identify transcripts in PacBio single-molecule sequencing data.
+*IsoSeq v3.1* contains the newest tools to identify transcripts in PacBio single-molecule sequencing data.
-Starting in SMRT Link v6.0.0, those tools power the *IsoSeq3 GUI-based analysis* application.
+Starting in SMRT Link v7.0.0, those tools power the *IsoSeq GUI-based analysis* application.
-A composable workflow of existing tools and algorithms, combined with a new clustering technique, allows to process the ever-increasing yield of PacBio machines with similar performance to *IsoSeq1* and *IsoSeq2*.
+A composable workflow of existing tools and algorithms, combined with a new clustering technique, allows to process the ever-increasing yield of PacBio machines with similar performance to *IsoSeq* versions 1 and 2.

 ## Availability
 Latest version can be installed via bioconda package `isoseq3`.